CassBaltz/MichStar/README.md

 end
 ```

 Filtering happens in the rails controller which queries the database and then selects through relevant data.
-The front-end RestaurantStore then updates with the returned filtered ruby results which were previously converted to json objects with the jbuilder view template for that restaurant's show page.
+The front-end RestaurantStore then updates with the returned filtered ruby results which were previously converted to JSON objects with the jbuilder view template for that restaurant's show page.
 The store emits a change callback to the "RestaurantReservations" component that will then re-render due to a state reset, thus rendering only the ReservationOptions that fit the search parameters.
 A reservation can then be placed directly from the page and the user will be redirected to her or his profile page.
 If this was a production application, there would likely be an action mailer call to send a confirmation email to both the user and restaurant email accounts.

 ## Reviews
 Additionally, a prospective diner can read reviews from each of the participating restaurants and submit his or her own opinions on his or her dining experience at a particular establishment.
 However, a browsing diner is not permitted to write a review on a restaurant unless he or she is signed into MichStar's platform.